 Overview of the problem

 The mountain car problem is a simulation of a car in a valley between two mountains.
 The goal is to reach the top of the mountain to the right, but the car's engine is not powerful enough to drive straight up the mountain.
-The only way to reach the top is to first back up, toward the left, up the opposite mountain, and then to drive forward and use the momentum gained to reach the goal.
+The only way to reach the top is, at some point, to back up, toward the left, up the opposite mountain, and then to drive forward and use the momentum gained to reach the goal.
 A negative reward is received each time step until the car reaches the mountain top goal.
-The agent can choose between driving forward, backward, or coasting.
+The agent can choose between driving forward, backward, or coasting and starts with no knowledge of how the world works.